 Is Chapter 7 Or Chapter 13 Bankruptcy In Colorado Best For Me?

 Many people who come to us in financial distress are concerned that they don’t even qualify for bankruptcy in Colorado.
-There is an endless amount of information on the Internet about bankruptcy, most of it confusing and much of it misleading and just flat-out wrong.
+There is an endless amount of information on the Internet about bankruptcy.
+Most of it confusing, misleading and just flat-out wrong.
 The best source for information about bankruptcy is from an experienced bankruptcy attorney who knows about your specific financial situation.
 What may have worked for your co-worker’s cousin’s dad may not work for you.

-The good news is that, in general, bankruptcy is available to anyone residing in the U.S. The question we want to answer during your initial consultation is which chapter bankruptcy would be best for your financial situation and individual circumstances.
+The good news is that, in general, bankruptcy is available to anyone residing in the U.S. During your initial consultation we investigate which chapter bankruptcy would be best for your financial situation and individual circumstances.

 If an individual doesn’t qualify for Chapter 7 bankruptcy, he or she will usually qualify for Chapter 13.
 It is rare, in my experience, for someone to not qualify for either Chapter 7 or Chapter 13.
 However, there can be reasons that would make bankruptcy a poor choice to address financial hardships.
-By the end of our conversation, you should have a solid idea of whether or not bankruptcy is a good option for you and which chapter you should consider moving forward.
+By the end of our conversation, you will know if bankruptcy is a good option for you and which chapter you should consider.

 You do not need to be a United States citizen to file bankruptcy.
 However, if you have filed bankruptcy in the past, you may have to wait before you can have your debts eliminated again by bankruptcy.
 If you have filed a Chapter 7 bankruptcy before, you will have to wait eight years from the time you filed that case before you can have your debts eliminated by another Chapter 7 petition.
 If you filed a Chapter 7 bankruptcy case more than four years ago, you may be eligible to have your debts eliminated by a Chapter 13 bankruptcy.
 You may be eligible to file a Chapter 13 case if your debts were eliminated by a Chapter 13 bankruptcy more than two years ago.
 If you filed a Chapter 13 case before and want to eliminate your debts in a Chapter 7 bankruptcy, you will have to wait six years.